Septril Piercing: Jewelry, Procedure, Pain, Cost, Healing, Pictures, Aftercare

 3. Get a Septril Piercing

-Once your septum piercing has been stretched to the appropriate size, your piercer will pierce the area with a sterilized needle, and your chosen jewelry will be inserted.
+Once your Septum piercing has been stretched to the appropriate size, your piercer will pierce the area with a sterilized needle, and your chosen jewelry will be inserted.

 Septril Piercing Pain